 Many large cosmological surveys are currently targeting emission line galaxies (ELGs) to probe the Large Scale Structure of the Universe, particularly at high redshifts.
 I'm especially interested in characterising the properties of ELGs as cosmological probes.
 In my latest paper, we demonstrate that capturing the Galaxy Formation mechanisms that shape the galaxy population studied is crucial for modelling their clustering, even on large scales.
 Specifically, we developed a model to describe satellite kinematics, showing that this leads to and accurate description of the redshift-space clustering down to sub-Mpc scales.

-I'm an active member of the J-PAS survey, an ~8500 square degrees survey of the northern sky with 56 optical narrowband filters.
-Within this collaboration, I coordinate the "Global Galaxy Properties" Science Group.
+I'm a coordinator of the Galaxy Evolution Science Working Group of the J-PAS survey.
+This survey aims to map ~8500 square degrees survey of the northern sky with 56 optical narrowband filters.
 J-PAS will be carried out at the OAJ observatory operated by CEFCA.

 I am also a member of the Euclid collaboration, ESA's Cosmic Vision space mission to map the geometry of the Universe, and of ATLAS Probe, a concept for a NASA probe-class mission to map the 3D distribution of sources up to very high redshifts.

 The Workshop "Understanding Emission-line galaxies for the next generation of cosmological surveys" took place during September 3-6 in Teruel, Spain.
 Around 70 people came from all over the world to discuss ELGs from current and future observational projects, and also from theoretical models and cosmological forecasts.
 Check out the presentations and programme of the meeting in this link

 Lyman-alpha emitters in a cosmological volume I